 If the only survivors are children, the child or children will receive income payments equal to 67% of the deceased employee’s average weekly wage until they reach age 18 (or age 22 if enrolled full-time in school).
 Children who are physically or mentally incapable of self-support will receive payments for the rest of their lives.

 The insurer will pay an additional $50 per month to each legally dependent child of the deceased employee from the date of the employee's death until that child turns 18.
 The insurer must also pay an additional $2,000 per year for up to five years for each child enrolled full-time at an accredited South Dakota post-secondary educational institution.

-In addition to paying survivor income benefits, workers’ comp insurers must pay for up to $10,000 in burial expenses, plus the cost of transporting the body if death occurs outside the burial community.
+In addition to paying survivor income benefits, workers’ comp insurers must pay for up to $10,000 in burial expenses.

 In South Dakota, many workers’ comp claims end in settlements.
 This means the parties to the claim – the injured employee, the company, and the insurer – must agree on a lump-sum payment in return for the employee (or the employee’s survivors) agreeing to forgo future payments.